grafana/ibm-db2-prometheus-exporter/README.md

 activate database sample
 quit
 ```
-To deactivate a database, connect to db2 and run the command `deactivate database <dbname>` and disconnect.
+To deactivate a database, connect to DB2 and run the command `deactivate database <dbname>` and disconnect.
 Doing so will reset the metrics reported by DB2.
 The database must be reactivated in order for metrics to be properly incremented, stored, and reported by DB2.
+This also applies to whenever DB2 is shutdown.

 **Note:** Whether or not the database is activated only affects DB2's ability to report metrics, it does not affect DB2's behavior as a database.

 ## Driver installation (optional)